The Top Tier Admissions Team

 Senior Private Counselor & Director of Application Boot Camp

 Having worked as an Admissions and Financial Aid Officer for Harvard University for four years, Kristen brings a depth of experience to Top Tier Admissions.
-She has over 14 years of experience working in higher education.
-Kristen has a PhD in Education with a concentration in Higher Education from the University of Rochester, a Masters degree in Business Service Management from the Rochester Institute of Technology (RIT) and a BA in English from Ithaca College.
-Kristen worked as a substitute K-12 teacher in upstate New York, an adjunct faculty member at three universities in Massachusetts and New York, and as an educational researcher focusing on student and faculty work-life-family stability and underrepresented college student retention.
+She has over 15 years of experience working in higher education.
+Kristen has a PhD in Education with a concentration in Higher Education from the University of Rochester, a Master’s degree in Business Service Management from the Rochester Institute of Technology (RIT) and a BA in English from Ithaca College.
+In her role at Harvard GSAS, Kristen was responsible for distributing tuition and stipend PhD fellowships for the National Science Foundation’s (NSF) Graduate Research Fellowship Program and the Howard Hughes Medical Institute’s Student Research Fellowship Program.
+Kristen has previously worked as a substitute K-12 teacher in upstate New York, as adjunct faculty at three universities in Massachusetts and New York, and as an educational researcher having published journal articles on college student and faculty work-life-family stability and underrepresented college student retention.

 Senior Private Counselor